Christophe-Foyer/darknet_wsl_cuda_install_scripts/README.md

 ### Darknet WSL installer

 This is actually a bit less scary than it looks now that I'm on the other side, here's something that will hopefully make your lives easier.
+This was a headache to install however so hopefully this helps a bit.
+There's still some weirdness in the script with python virtual environments but it works alright (installs to base python install).

 #### About